jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Theodore Ts'o has recommended moving to Btrfs (pronounced *butter fs*) as a replacement for ext4 moving forward, but development on btrfs is still in beta and not quite stable for production.
 Btrfs uses copy-on-write, which is a strategy where as multiple processes using the same piece of data, don't make copies of it each, but use pointers to the initial data, thereby speeding up the system, reducing the number of writes needed.
 The project was initially created by Oracle in 2007, for use on their own storage products, but was GPL'd and now many companies contribute to the codebase.
 Development continued on Btrfs after Oracle aquried the ZFS filesystem when they bought Sun.
 The project is marked stable and included in the Linux kernel since July of 2013.

-Chris Mason, the principal Btrfs author, has stated that its goal was, *"to let Linux scale for the storage that will be available.
+Chris Mason, the principal Btrfs author, has stated that the goal was, *"to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable[^128]."*

 Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
-It also includes snapshoting of files--for point in time restore and in place cloning, and checksuming.
+It also includes snapshoting of files--for point in time restore and in place cloning, and checksuming and becomes a replacement for LVM + Ext4.
 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.
 Suse Linux is the only major Linux distribution that has adopted btrfs as the default filesystem on their [Enterprise Edition Linux](https://www.suse.com/documentation/sles-12/singlehtml/stor_admin/stor_admin.html#sec.filesystems.major.btrfs "Suse Linux adopts btrfs as default").
+Though Facebook has made a signigficant investment and use of Btrfs and though they are not a Linux Distro company, they have a large vested interest in Btrfs [Add line here]().
 [Oracle maintains the documentation for btrfs](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_btrfs.html "Oracle maintains the documentation for btrfs").

   * ```sudo dnf install btrfs-progs```
   * ```sudo yum install btrfs-progs```